-- (1) The necessary level of detail, nature of data fields, and scope of collection is adequate to assess the potential systemic importance and risks associated with CCPs; - (2) The effort reviews, builds upon, and is at least comparable with existing data collections related to CCPs, both domestically and internationally, undertaken by government entities, the industry, or academia (including, for example, the prospective CPMI-IOSCO Public Quantitative Disclosure Framework2 or the New York Federal Reserve Bank's Payments and Risk Committee Recommendations for Supporting Clearing Member Due Diligence of Central Counterparties3); and - (3) Utilizes any obtained data to establish best practices for CCP governance and operations in the areas relevant to the stability of the financial system.
+- (1) The necessary level of detail, consistency, nature of data fields, and scope of collection is adequate to assess the potential systemic importance and risks associated with CCPs, individually and collectively; - (2) The effort reviews, builds upon, and aligns to the maximum extent possible, with existing and planned data collections related to CCPs, both domestically and internationally, undertaken by government entities, the industry, or academia (including, for example, the prospective CPMI-IOSCO Public Quantitative Disclosure Framework2 or the New York Federal Reserve Bank's Payments and Risk Committee Recommendations for Supporting Clearing Member Due Diligence of Central Counterparties3); and - (3) Utilizes any obtained data to establish best practices for CCP governance and operations in the areas relevant to the stability of the financial system.

-For this effort, the Committee recommends that the OFR collaborate with relevant authorities to gather the data characteristics enumerated in Appendix A on a monthly or quarterly basis.
+Appendix A enumerates data characteristics that the Committee believes should be gathered on a monthly or quarterly basis.
+The Committee recommends that the OFR consult with CCPs and collaborate with CPMI/IOSCO and the primary CCP regulatory authorities to develop a final list of data elements and determine an efficient approach to their collection.
 To the extent possible, any data collected in this effort should be made publicly available to better inform clearing member participants, other private sector participants, and authorities.